Professional Skills Certificate

 - Students must complete a minimum of 12 credit hours, from approved coursework

-- Students must complete a minimum of 6 upper division (3000-level and above) credit hours, from approved coursework.
+- Students must complete a minimum of six upper division (3000-level and above) credit hours, from approved coursework.

-- Students must earn a minimum grade of B- (2.7) in all courses taken at CU Denver and must achieve a minimum cumulative GPA of 2.7.
-All graded attempts in required and elective courses are calculated in the GPA.
-Students cannot complete certificate or ancillary course requirements as pass/fail.
+- Students must earn a minimum grade of B- (2.7) in all courses that apply to the certificate and must achieve a minimum cumulative GPA of 2.7.
+Courses taken using P+/P/F or S/U grading cannot apply to certificate requirements.

 - Students must complete all credit hours applying to the certificate with CU Denver faculty.